-President Donald Trump has attended many sporting events in the first year of his second term, and that will continue on Sunday.
+President Donald Trump has attended many sporting events in the first year of his second term, and that continued on Sunday.

-The Washington Commanders announced that Trump will attend the team's game against the Detroit Lions on Sunday as the league honors the military community.
-This will be the first football game that Trump attends this season, but the latest in a string of sporting events that saw Trump in the stands.
+The Washington Commanders announced that Trump would attend the team's game against the Detroit Lions on Sunday as the league honors the military community, marking the first football game that Trump has attended this season, but the latest in a string of sporting events that saw Trump in the stands.

-As the game between the Commanders and Lions will take place at Northwest Stadium in Landover, Maryland, Trump will not have to fly to the event this time around.
-Instead, he will just hop over to the game from the White House.
+As the game between the Commanders and Lions took place at Northwest Stadium in Landover, Maryland, Trump did not have to fly to the event this time around.
+Instead, he just hopped over to the game from the White House, also making an appearance on Fox's broadcast for the game.

 Here's the latest on Trump's decision to attend the Commanders game on Sunday.